 It’s also easy to use.
 You just fill to the ratio lines, stir, and plunge.
 It’s also shatterproof and easy to clean, which makes it perfect for any camp kitchen and a great gift for that friend who is always the de facto camp cook.

-But there’s more.
-Also new this season is the Women’s Mountain Crop Hoodie (above), a comfy midweight pullover that’s snug and durable as hell with a vintage BRCC mountain logo on the front that fans of the company’s apparel will find familiar — they just had to bring it back for this awesome hoodie.
+The all-new Women’s Mountain Crop Hoodie (above), is a comfy midweight pullover that’s snug and durable as hell with a vintage BRCC mountain logo on the front that fans of the company’s apparel will find familiar — they just had to bring it back for this awesome hoodie.
 It’s just one of many products that will be part of BRCC’s expanding line of women’s apparel. — FRA Editors

 BRCC Camo ParaMug Sweatpants

 Everybody appreciates a new pair of joggers that also double as awesome cozy pants for downtime, and BRCC has just want you’re looking to stuff in a gift bag for them.
 The BRCC clothing scientists have come up with the absolute perfect camo joggers that feature the BRCC ParaMug Logo on the left leg, which was devised for Americans who dive into an Olympic-swimming-pool-sized cup of coffee to wake up every morning.

 And if camo isn’t your thing when you’re not in the woods, these premium relaxed-fit joggers also come in black.
 Both have a back-right ass pocket and jersey-lined hand pockets, so you have spots to stash your ID and keys and, let’s be honest, a pocket knife.